-NJB Hoofcare - Frequently asked hoof care questions. in & around Chard
+NJB Hoofcare Frequently asked hoof care questions. for Chard, Somerset

 Then if DD doesn't get better or under control throw up their hands and say baths don't work, switch products, increase concentration or use multiple products.

 Many factors determine success:

 - frequency (different every farm)

 - # of cows put through FB (different every farm)